 Mary raised a concern that the waterway at the southern end of the lower field had been filled in as part of the stockpile, rather than a set back left.
 She raised a concern that local knowledge from the Papawai Stream group had been disregarded and its significance not understood before it was filled in.
 Jane noted the area should be covered by the Resource Consent and the Management Plans and monitored by the GWRC if it was identified as a waterway.

 Judy raised a number of concerns about noise and dust and the challenges of working from home while the construction activity was taking place adajacent to her property.
 In particular she raised concerns about the noise levels when the trees were being mulched and also the noise of the tail gates on some of the Dixon Dunlop trucks delivering material to site.
-Bob noted that he had a WCC noise control officer review the noise monitoring reports and they had not raised concerns.
+Bob noted that a WCC noise control officer reviewed the noise monitoring reports and they had not raised concerns.
 Jane acknowledged that given the proximity of their property to the site this would be challenging.
 Paul assured Judy that they would continue to work to try and minimise the noise and dust impacts for them.

 Jane acknowledged that this was Joel’s final meeting and thanked him for his contribution and support of the community during his time involved in the project.